Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/README.md

 We dealt with 5 batches containing 4.1 million + rows of data in total.

-After filtering it, we now only had 168,000 + rows of data to work with.
+After filtering and data cleaning, we now only had 168,000 + rows of data to work with.

 <br>